 At Technology Multipliers, we have seen our share of successful and and not-so-successful branding of software products.
 In our opinion, the three branding mistakes that confuse customers are:

-1. Building a brand identity that is not easily relatable.
+1. Building a brand identity that is relatable.

 2. Showing different names and logos to your customer throughout the customer’s journey.

 3. Contradicting what you do, what you say and how you say it over time.